andrewctam/redis-clone/COMMANDS.md

 - `ping`
     - Returns PONG.
 - `monitor`
-    - Toggles live montioring of commands (sent to stderr).
+    - Toggles live montioring of commands (printed to stderr of leader node).
 Returns ACTIVE or INACTIVE.
 - `benchmark num`
     - Performs num commands and returns the time taken in ms.

 ## Nodes
 - `nodes`
     - List all nodes with their pid and leader status.